Local complementation in Banach spaces and its preservation under free constructions: Introduction

 We will treat the different free constructions from a unified perspective, by considering two categories $\cC_1$ and $\cC_2$ with some hypotheses.
-The category $\cC_2$ could be Banach spaces or Banach lattices but also the $p$-convex Banach lattices for which a free functor has been studied in \cite{jjttt}.
+The category $\cC_2$ can be the Banach spaces or the Banach lattices but also the $p$-convex Banach lattices for which a free functor has been studied in \cite{jjttt}.
 For the category $\cC_1$ only Banach spaces and metric spaces with Lipschitz functions correspond to cases existing in the literature, but it could be any intermediate category like metric spaces with a scalar multiplication, or things of the like.
-Despite our efforts to make $\cC_1$ general enough to include the class of distributive lattices, in order to apply our main results to free Banach lattices generated by a lattice (see \cite{ARA18} for a definition), it turned out that this class require a different treatment since several difficulties arise; we refer the reader to \cite{AMCRARZ21} for a detailed study of this case.
+Despite our efforts to make $\cC_1$ general enough to include the class of distributive lattices, in order to apply our main results to free Banach lattices generated by a lattice (see \cite{ARA18} for a definition), it turned out that this class requires a different treatment since several difficulties arise; we refer the reader to \cite{AMCRARZ21} for a detailed study of this case.

 Another important result on local complementation is the Theorem of Sims and Yost \cite[Lemma III.4.4]{hww}: given any Banach space $X$ and any subspace $Y$ of $X$ there exists a locally complemented subspace $Z$ of $X$ such that $Y\subseteq Z$ and $\dens(Z)=\dens(Y)$, where $\dens$ denotes the density character.
-An anologous fact in the Lipschitz category has been recently proved in \cite{HQ}.
-A consequence of our results is that, under the hypothesis of Theorem \ref{TheoLocCompFreeObjects}, objects of the form $F[X]$ with $X$ a nonseparable Banach space have plenty of locally complemented subspaces of the form $F[Y]$ with $Y\subset X$ separable.
+An analogous fact in the Lipschitz category has recently been proved in \cite{HQ}.
+A consequence of our results is that, under the hypotheses of Theorem \ref{TheoLocCompFreeObjects}, objects of the form $F[X]$ with $X$ a nonseparable Banach space have plenty of locally complemented subspaces of the form $F[Y]$ with $Y\subset X$ separable.